jSieber7/ai-assistant/docs/quick-start.md

 1. **Check the troubleshooting guide** at [Troubleshooting](troubleshooting/common-issues.md)
 2. **Look at GitHub Issues** for similar problems
+3. **Check the FAQ** at [FAQ](troubleshooting/faq.md)
-3. **Create a new issue** with detailed error information
+4. **Create a new issue** with detailed error information
-4. **Join our community** for support and discussions
+5. **Join our community** for support and discussions

 ---

-🎉 **Congratulations!** You now have a fully functional AI Assistant system with tool-calling capabilities.
+🎉 **Congratulations!** You now have a fully functional AI Assistant system with advanced tool-calling capabilities, multi-provider support, and extensible architecture.
 Start building amazing AI-powered applications!